 Flattening:

 Flattening is a technique that converts a two-dimensional image into a one-dimensional array.
 This is achieved by concatenating the rows of the image into a single row.
 The resulting array can be used as input for machine learning algorithms that require one-dimensional input.
-Here we used, the code "img_flatten = img_gray.flatten()" which flattens the grayscale image into a one-dimensional array.
+Here we used, the code "img_flatten = img_gray.flatten()" which flattens the previously grayscale image into a one-dimensional array.

 CHAPTER 4